hideyukiinada/od/README.md

 ```

+This format is called PASCAL VOC format.

-Using labelImg was straightforward, but it took a long time to go through.
-I annotated 707 files with Pascal VOC format.
-(I went through 749 images and some of the images did not have any dogs, and I also annotated 3 images with the text format by mistake.)
+Using labelImg was straightforward, but it took a long time to go through. labelImg has short cut keys and they helped a lot.
+Out of 839 images that I had, I went through 749 images and some of the images did not have any dogs, and I also annotated 3 images with the text format by mistake.
+I annotated 707 files.

 ### Converting images to TF Records
 I used which was included in the source code and tweaked: